Ti-tanium/Texas-DPS-Appointment-Assistant/README.md

 # Texas-DPS-Appointment-Assistant
-A simple python script help you get an earlier appointment at DPS, Austin TX.
+A simple python script help you get an earlier appointment at DPS in Texas ([Official Appointment Schdueling Website](https://public.txdpsscheduler.com/)).

 Supports three types of appointment:
 1. New Driver's License